hendrtd/engr-1110/docs/project-deliverables/presentation.md

 - Each team member will receive an individual grade for the presentation, and this grade will be assigned per the grading rubric in Canvas.

+**Each team member must upload the same deliverable for the Project Presentation.**